thirdwunder/TW-WP-Slides_CPT/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This is where you craft a short, punchy description of your plugin
+A Slides Custom Post Type Wordpress Plugin

 == Description ==

-This is where you can give a much longer description of your plugin that you can use to explain just how it awesome it really is.
+This plugin creates a Slides Custom Post Type with options for categories and tags taxonomies.

 == Installation ==

-Installing "TW Slides Plugin" can be done either by searching for "TW Slides Plugin" via the "Plugins > Add New" screen in your WordPress dashboard, or by using the following steps:
+Installing "TW Slides Plugin" can be done by using the following steps:

-1. Download the plugin via WordPress.org
+1. Download the plugin from the github repository https://github.com/thirdwunder/TW-WP-Slides_CPT
 1. Upload the ZIP file through the 'Plugins > Add New > Upload' screen in your WordPress dashboard
 1. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==

-= What is the plugin template for? =

-This plugin template is designed to help you get started with any new WordPress plugin.

 == Changelog ==